What Colors Are Yaks?

 The Research is In: White yaks aren’t really yak.

-These hybrids are are helpful to ranchers breeding yak for meat production, but these terminal animals should not be bred themselves.
+These hybrids are are helpful to ranchers breeding yak for meat or fiber production, but these terminal animals should not be bred themselves.
 You may have head the term Genetic Pollution bandied about in the media and by Conservation Biologists at the United Nations.
 Genetic Pollution is used to describe gene flows between modified or domesticated species and their wild relatives.
 The opposite of Genetic Pollution are True Genetic Breeds.
-These True Genetic Breeds are important to folks protecting Heritage Breeds, like the Livestock Conservancy, because well, extinction.
+These True Genetic Breeds are important to folks protecting Heritage Breeds, like the Livestock Conservancy — because well — extinction.
+Non-hybriidized yak are threatened globally.
+So just don’t.

 Color Patterns: Solid, Stared and Spotted (or Solid, Trim and Royal)